Department of Public Health

 Yu Liu, PHD, Assistant Professor of Public Health, Department of Public Health, PHD, Emory University; MPH, Yale University; BBA, Nankai University

-James Arnold Mobley, MD, Lecturer of Public Health, Department of Public Health, MD, Univ of Texas HSC-San Antonio; MPH, Texas A&M University; BS, Texas A&M University
+James Arnold Mobley, MD, Lecturer-Pool of Health, Department of Public Health, MD, Univ of Texas HSC-San Antonio; MPH, Texas A&M University; BS, Texas A&M University

-Lauren Irma Rabe, DPA, Lecturer of Public Health, Department of Public Health, DPA, California Baptist University; MPA, Univ of Texas-Pan American; BS, Texas A&M-Kingsville
+Lauren Irma Rabe, DPA, Lecturer of Public Health, Department of Public Health, DPA, California Baptist University; MPA, Univ of Texas-Rio Grande Valley; BS, Texas A&M-Kingsville

 George Kevin Randall, PHD, Professor of Public Health, Department of Public Health, PHD, Iowa State University; MS, Iowa State University; BSED, Illinois State University

-Robert Ellis Roush, EDD, Lecturer of Public Health, Department of Public Health, EDD, Univ of Houston-Main; MPH, Univ of Texas HSC-Houston; MED, Sam Houston State University; BS, Sam Houston State University
+Robert Ellis Roush, EDD, Lecturer-Pool of Health, Department of Public Health, EDD, Univ of Houston-Main; MPH, Univ of Texas HSC-Houston; MED, Sam Houston State University; BS, Sam Houston State University

-Jack Dennis Runyan, PHD, Lecturer of Public Health, Department of Public Health, PHD, Univ of New Mexico; MA, Univ of Houston-Clear Lake; BS, Univ of Texas Medical Branch
+Jack Dennis Runyan, PHD, Lecturer-Pool of Health, Department of Public Health, PHD, Univ of New Mexico; MA, Univ of Houston-Clear Lake; BS, Univ of Texas Medical Branch

 Kiran Sapkota, PHD, Assistant Professor of Public Health, Department of Public Health, PHD, University of Iowa; PHD, University of Iowa; MS, University of Iowa; MPH, New Mexico State University; MS, New Mexico State University; MS, Tribhuvan University; BS, Tribhuvan University

-Rhonda Gayle Savoy, MS, Lecturer of Public Health, Department of Public Health, MS, Sam Houston State University; BAAS, Sam Houston State University
+Rhonda Gayle Savoy, MS, Lecturer-Pool of Health, Department of Public Health, MS, Sam Houston State University; BAAS, Sam Houston State University

 Courtney Nicole Wallace, MA, Clinical Assistant Professor of Public Health, Department of Public Health, MA, Sam Houston State University; BS, Sam Houston State University